-After graduating law school, Rubenstein was hired at the law firm of Ted Sorensen, the author of the JFK speech that had so inspired him.
-Yet, in Rubenstein’s own words, he quickly discovered he was “not a good lawyer.”
+After graduating law school, David was hired at the law firm of Ted Sorensen, the author of the JFK speech that had so inspired him.
+Yet, in David’s own words, he quickly discovered he was “not a good lawyer.”
 So, he course-corrected and, through a personal contact, secured a job on Jimmy Carter’s presidential campaign team.
-When Carter was elected, Rubenstein — at age 27 — became the deputy director of domestic affairs and was given an office in the West Wing.
+When Carter was elected, David—at age 27—became the deputy director of domestic affairs and was given an office in the West Wing.

 Establishing The Carlyle Group

 After leaving the White House and resuming his legal career, he came across two articles that helped change the direction of his career.
 The first was about Bill Simon, the Secretary of the Treasury under President Nixon and President Ford, who had become involved in leveraged buyouts.
 The other claimed that, statistically, most entrepreneurs are made before the age of forty.
 David, at 37, realized he didn’t have any time to waste.
 So, with no experience in finance, he decided to start his own leveraged buyout firm.

 To build the firm with respected financial professionals, he partnered with William Conway and Daniel D’Aniello, who would become his co-founders of The Carlyle Group.
 The three worked well together because each had their own specialty.